-8 4 MILLION PEOPLE benefited from work World Vision U.S. donors like you helped support since these projects began.
-Thenk you for support since these projects began.
+8.4 MILLION PEOPLE benefited from work World Vision U.S. donors like you helped support since these projects began.
 Thank you for giving generously to transform the lives of children and families in need.

 CHILD PROTECTION

 Thank you for your support of our Child Protection projects.
 Through your partnership, children around the world who are vulnerable to violence are being protected from grave abuse and exploitation.